 - Blue or Violet Plums (quartered)

 While you can certainly use any red fruits you like in your 4th of July cocktails, I’m particular to watermelon for two reasons.
-First, it’s really easy to cut into shapes (I’m including links below for star shaped cutters) – the flesh yields easily to the cutter and it holds its shape beautifully.
+First, it’s really easy to cut into shapes (here’s my affiliate link for star shaped cutters) – the flesh yields easily to the cutter and it holds its shape beautifully.
 The second reason is osmosis.
 You know, molecules flowing across a semipermeable membrane until a homeostatic state is created.

-The osmosis effect is less noticeable with apple slices, but apples are certainly the perfect tart, white fruit for the star cut out – though I think it would be really eye-popping with dragon fruit and their little black seeds (my market was out of them when I looked).
+The osmosis effect is less noticeable with apple slices, but apples are certainly the perfect tart, white fruit for the star cut out.

 After the fruit and liquor have had a good soak, they’re ready for a party.

 To make it extra festive, I used these star-shaped ice cube trays to keep this white sangria with brandy cold.
-I got these at Ikea several years ago, so I’m not sure if they still have them, but I’ve added affiliate links for a similar ice cube mold at the end of this post in case you want to get your own.
+I got these at Ikea several years ago, so I’m not sure if they still have them, but click on my affiliate link to get something similar.

 Garlic & Zest is a participant in the Amazon Services LLC Associates Program an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.